 The hydrogen project in which Reykjavík Energy has been a key player is aimed at demonstrating the feasibility of running hydrogen buses and private cars in a modern city.
 A hydrogen fuelling station, the first of its kind in the world, was opened some time ago in Reykjavík, and three buses using hydrogen were successfully operated for a number of years.
-Three well-known companies were the primary participants in this project: Daimler-Benz (later Chrysler), Hydro and Shell.
-Smaller fuel-cell cars from both Mercedes Benz and Toyota, powered by hydrogen, have been in use in the city since 2007, when the hydrogen fuel station was opened to the general public.
+The primary participants in this project were: Daimler-Benz (later Chrysler), Hydro and Shell and smaller fuel-cell cars from both Mercedes Benz and Toyota, powered by hydrogen, have been in use in the city since 2007, when the hydrogen fuel station was opened to the general public.
 It is now possible to rent a hydrogen-powered Hertz car in Reykjavík and travel around our magnificent country as a green-energy tourist.